-When no encoding or compression is given, the tiles are stored as individual XML < tile > elements, but this option is deprecated.
+When no encoding or compression is given, the tiles are stored as individual XML tile elements.
 Next to that, the easiest format to parse is the "csv" (comma separated values) format.

 The base64-encoded and optionally compressed layer data is somewhat more complicated to parse.
 First you need to base64-decode it, then you may need to decompress it.
 Now you have an array of bytes, which should be interpreted as an array of unsigned 32-bit integers using little-endian byte ordering.